yusaseefa/nft-project/README.md

 **In the case of the attribute values, each pair is delimited with a ; else using a comman "," will create a complex data set that is difficult to process and transform**;

+### Application Details
+- JDK 11
+- Lombok
+- Google Gson

+### How to Run Application

+- Make sure you have Java installed on your computer
+- If using JDK 8, you need to have JDK and JRE installed.
+If you using Java 9+, download the JDK installer
+- Set your ```JAVA_HOME``` to the location of the installed JDK
+- Git clone the application using ```git clone https://github.com/yusaseefa/nft-project.git```
+- Open the project directory or folder use the ```cd out/production/chip-008```  to open the app production or build entry folder
+- Run ```java Main nft_grit.csv team_grit``` to run the application.
+- If successful the execution, a new CSV file will be generated named team_grit.output in the same folder.
+- To get a well structured CSV file, all CSV files to be read have to be structured like nft_grit.csv format like

+    Series Number, Filename, Name, Description, Gender, Attributes, UUID TEAM NAME
+    10, toy-soldier, toy soldier, a man stronger than an army, male,hair: bald;strengths:powerful;weakness: sentimental,fc8ea3ac-59d1-11ed-9b6a-0242ac120002

+**TEAM NAME** is a placeholder to be replaced wih the actual team name

 ### Description
 A tool that takes .csv file name and generate Chip-0007 JSON schema for each line.